Expensify/App/docs/API.md

 - Creating data needs to be optimistic on every connection (offline, slow 3G, etc), eg. `RequestMoney` or `SplitBill` should work without waiting for a server response.
 - For new objects created from the client (reports, reportActions, policies) we're going to generate a random string ID immediately on the client, rather than needing to wait for the server to give us an ID for the created object.
   - This client-generated ID will become the primary key for that record in the database.
 This will provide more offline functionality than was previously possible.
-- Every new command added should be done right the first time (following the correct pattern and not worrying about unblocking a newsletter initiative quickly).

 ## Response Handling
 When the web server responds to an API call the response is sent to the server in one of two ways.